Shared Living Services

 Residential Services: Individual Financial Payments

 As of October 1, 2017 all individuals receiving monthly Persons with Disability Benefits who reside in Community Living BC (CLBC) funded residential services receive the maximum monthly PWD rate of $1133.00.
-From this amount, individuals pay the service provider $716.13 towards their shelter and support costs, leaving the individual with the remainder for personal expenses.
+From this amount, individuals pay the service provider $716.13 towards their shelter and support costs, and the personal expense amount the individual keeps is $417.42.

 People 65 and over receive Old Age Security/Guaranteed Income Supplement (OAS/GIS) from the federal government.
 As of April 1, 2016, the shelter and support rate for individuals in receipt of Old Age Security/Guaranteed Income Supplement (OAS/GIS) benefits has changed.
-Individuals age 65 and over in receipt of OAS/GIS are now required to pay $ 1, 005.80 a month for shelter and support.
+Individuals age 65 and over in receipt of OAS/GIS are now required to pay $ 1,005.80 a month for shelter and support costs.
+The personal expense amount an individual age 65 or older keeps is $457.09.

 CLBC Standards for Home Sharing Online Course